-A controversy assessment on the included projects did not reveal any controversial activities or practices that could be attributed to NRW.BANK.

-C. Pumped-storage plant (hydropower)

-Share of Use of Proceeds: € 25,000,000 (5.00% of the total credit amount).

-As a Use of Proceeds category, hydropower has a significant contribution to SDG 7 "Affordable and Clean Energy" and SDG 13 "Climate Action".
-Additionally, when considering the deeper ESG management, pumped-storage plant can be associated to other SDGs.

-The table below presents the findings of an ISS-oekom assessment of the assets (re-) financed against KPIs and the association with SDGs based on a mapping methodology.
+Controversy assessment A controversy assessment on the included assets did not reveal any controversial activities or practices that could be attributed to NRW.BANK.
+C. Electric vehicles (electric cars) Share of Use of Proceeds: € 360,700 (0.07% of the total credit amount) As a Use of Proceeds category, electric vehicles (cars) has a limited contribution to SDG 7 "Affordable and Clean Energy" and SDG 13 "Climate Action".
+Additionally, when considering the deeper ESG management, electric cars can be associated to other SDGs.
+The table below presents the findings of an ISS ESG assessment of the assets (re-) financed against KPIs and the association with SDGs based on a mapping methodology.
+ASSESSMENT AGAINST ISS ESG KPI ASSOCIATION WITH THE SDGS Production standards 100% of the assets provide for a comprehensive environmental management system at the vehicle manufacturing sites.
+For the remaining assets, no information is available.

-ASSI ESSMENT AGAINST ISS-OEKOM ESG KPI ASSOCIATION WITH THE SDGS Site selection ✓ 100% of assets are not in key biodiversity areas (Ramsar sites, IUCN protected areas I-IV).
-0 No information is available on whether assets underwent an environmental impact assessment at planning stage.
-Community dialogue √ 100% of assets feature community dialogue as an integral part of the planning process (e.g. sound information of communities, community advisory panels and committees, surveys and dialogue platforms, grievance mechanisms and compensation schemes).
-11 SUSTAINABLE CITIES AND COMMUNITIES ISTITUTIONS INSTITUTIONS

-Environmental aspects of construction

-- 100% of assets meet basic environmental standards during $\checkmark$ construction stage (e.g. noise mitigation).
-No information is available on compliance with higher standards. - For 100% of assets, no information is available on creation of Ο appropriate compensation areas.

-100% of assets provide basic measures to protect habitat and wildlife during operation of the power plant (e.g. provision of fish passes, management of erosion risks).
-No information is available on further measures provided.

-Working conditions during construction and maintenance work and dam safety management of dam security, monitoring, inspections, emergency 0 plans, etc.).

-100% of assets are located in Germany, which provides for high labour and health and safety standards for construction and maintenance work (e.g. ILO core conventions).

-For 100% of assets, no information is available on dam security (e.g.
+6 assets, accounting for 94% the applicable loan volume, provide for high labour and health and safety standards at the manufacturing sites (e.g. ILO core conventions).
+For the remaining asset, no information is available.